aiidalab/aiidalab-on-azure/README.md

   ```
   In this way they are automatically picked up by Terraform when needed and you do not have to manually provide them.

-  To ensure the variables are available in the current shell, make sure to source the `.bashrc` file by running `source ~/.bashrc`
+  To ensure the variables are available in the _current_ shell, source the `.bashrc` file by running `source ~/.bashrc`

 - **SSH key pair**: Use the information in one of the following articles to create an SSH key pair: